 Brand New/Luxury Brand Vehicles: (Do NOT Fake Success!)

-• Dave Ramsey recommends never buying a brand-new vehicle, but he said if that is something you desire, then you should wait until your net worth is more than $1 million.
+Dave Ramsey recommends never buying a brand-new vehicle, but if you desire one, you should wait until your net worth is more than $1 million.

-• Dave says most who buy a new car end up feeling like their car owns them.
+Dave says most who buy a brand new car feel like their car owns them.

-• The Money Guy state that buying brand-new/luxury brands vehicles is not financially smart from a depreciation standpoint, but they say it is not totally out of the question.
-They say if you have enough margin in your finances where you will not sacrifice your other savings and investments, then it might be okay to purchase the brand-new/luxury brand vehicles.
+The Money Guy states that buying brand-new/luxury-brand vehicles is not financially smart from a depreciation standpoint, but they say it is not totally out of the question.
+If you have enough margin in your finances to not sacrifice your other savings and investments, then it might be okay to purchase the brand-new/luxury-brand vehicles.

-• However, they say these should be purchased 12-month-same-as-cash.
-If you cannot pay them off in 12 months, then you are faking success and should not buy brand-new expensive cars.
+However, they say these should be purchased as 12-month same-as-cash loans, meaning if you cannot pay them off in 12 months, you are faking success and should not buy the brand-new/luxury brand vehicle.

-• They state buying a brand-new/luxury brand car would fall in The Money Guy’s Order of Operations Step 8.
+They state that buying a brand-new, luxury vehicle would fall in The Money Guy’s Order of Operations Step 8.

 Note: 2020 flipped most things upside down, including the auto market.
-After the 2020 lockdowns, some were able to purchase brand-new vehicles cheaper or very close to the same price as used vehicles which included newer technologies and new car warranties.
-This is not typical, though, and the point is to ensure your vehicle is not hindering your financial growth and journey.
+After the 2020 lockdowns, some could purchase brand-new vehicles at a cheaper price or very close to the same price as used vehicles, which included newer technologies and new car warranties.
+This is not typical; the point is to ensure your vehicle is not hindering your financial growth and journey.
 Make sure you are doing your homework before you decide to buy.

 Tip: Get insurance quotes before you buy.
-This will help give an idea of that cost before you purchase the vehicle to help ensure you can actually afford it.
+This will help give you an idea of the cost before purchasing the vehicle, helping ensure you can afford it.

-The best time to buy a car depends on who you want to pay the depreciation.
+The best time to buy a vehicle depends on who is willing to pay the depreciation.
 Most depreciation happens in the first few years, so are you willing to take that hit?
-From a depreciation standpoint and per Brian Preston (The Money Guy Show), the best time to buy a car would be between years 3-6.
+From a depreciation standpoint and per Brian Preston (The Money Guy Show), the best time to buy a vehicle would be between years 3 and 6.
+This means purchasing a car between 3 and 6 years old will give you the best value for your money, as it has likely already suffered most of its depreciation.

 Leasing (a.k.a.
 Fleecing)